centreon/centreon-documentation/en/releases/centreon-core.md

 - Fixed an issue that could cause segmentation faults in centreon-engine when scheduling external commands
 - Fixed a design issue to prevent from trying to access variables of broker's new logger when the logger is stopped.
 This issue could cause segmentation faults.
 - When a single metric is deleted, the corresponding RRD file is now actually removed.
-- If the SQL stream took too long to initialize its connection, then the Perfdata stream times out and the whole connection failed.
+- If the SQL stream took too long to initialize its connection, then the Perfdata stream timed out and the whole connection failed.
 To fix this, the timeout has been increased.
 - In some circumstances, the `mysql_ping` function, which is used to test if the session is still active, could freeze.
 To fix this, the calls to `mysql_ping` have been spaced, a timeout has been added, and the commit management has been consolidated.
 - Fixed an issue causing BAM Business Activities (best status) to remain in OK state when the OK KPIs are removed